Today's Saturday • 9 mins read

 1. Be Gentle On Yourself

 Limerence can be overwhelming and disorienting.
-When it happens, it can throw your everyday routine into chaos.
+It can throw your everyday routine and mental state into chaos.

 Be gentle with yourself as you go through the experience.
 Practice self-compassion.